arnab20ghosh/iamarnabg/docs/companies/apt_global.md

 ### ***Deliverables***

-Following were the deliverables of the projects at different stages.
+The following were the deliverables of the projects at different stages.

 - CAD Models
 - CAD 2D Drafting